 - Read all form instructions carefully and fill in all required fields.

 - Remember to review your form, make sure you fully understand it and sign it before sending it to the USCIS.

 - Do not sign blank forms.

-- Filing fees are accepted via money order, certified check or credit card.
+- Filing fees are accepted via money order, certified check, or credit card.

-How to Report Immigration Fraud
+How to Report Immigration Scams